 The first step in classifying your goods is determining the appropriate HS code.
 To do this, you need to thoroughly analyze your product and consider its essential characteristics.
 Start by identifying the main function, composition, materials used, and any additional factors that differentiate your goods from similar products.
 Consulting the HS code book or seeking expert advice from trade consultants or customs brokers can be beneficial.

 Once you have identified potential HS codes, refer to the specific code description and associated explanatory notes within the HS code book.
 These descriptions provide valuable guidance and help you understand how your goods fit within each possible code.
+The article description, which includes both general description and specific description, is used to match your product to the correct six digit hs code.
 Carefully compare your product’s characteristics with the criteria stated in the code descriptions to ensure accurate classification.

 Exploring the World Customs Organization (WCO) HS Code System